-The Annual Security Report is prepared by the Vice President for Strategic Innovation with and assistance from The Office of Safety and Campus Security, The Office of Campus Life and the Office of Student Life.
-Crime statistics are drawn from Security Incident Reports, Campus Life Incident Reports and reports from the Philadelphia Police and other local jurisdictions, including Pottstown Police, Springfield Township (Montgomery County) Police, Whitemarsh Township Police, and Whitpain Township Police.
+The Annual Security Report is prepared by the Vice President for Student Life & Dean of Students with and assistance from The Office of Safety and Campus Security, The Office of Residence Life and the Office of Student Life.
+Crime statistics are drawn from Security Incident Reports, Incident Life Incident Reports and reports from the Philadelphia Police and other local jurisdictions, including Pottstown Police, Springfield Township (Montgomery County) Police, Whitemarsh Township Police, and Whitpain Township Police.
 This includes any incidents reported confidentially.
 Each year, an e-mail notification is made to all enrolled students and all currently employed faculty and staff.
 This e-mail provides a web site to access this full report.
 Copies of the report may also be obtained at the Department of Safety & Campus Security (Ground Floor, Fontbonne Hall).
 Copies may also be obtained from Undergraduate Admissions (First Floor, Fournier Hall) and Human Resources (Second Floor, Saint Joseph Hall).
-You may also request a copy by calling the Vice President for Strategic Innovation at 215-248-7142.
+You may also request a copy by calling the Vice President for Student Life and Dean of Students at 215-248-7016.